adorableteio/WoWS-Mod-Arashi/README.md

 ```
 C:\Game\World_of_Warships\bin\6223574\res_mods
 ```
 *Folder inside of 'bin' may vary each updates.
-Paste mod folders into newest folder.*
+Paste mod folders into newest(or the highest number) folder.

+※Not tested on Lesta/CN/Steam Client.*